ipozdeev/it-skills-for-research/writing-with-latex.md

     - bibliography on a separate page.
 11. Sketch a draft of a simple beamer presentation.

-You will be able to use this template for your actual text and presentation later.
+Do use this template for your actual text and presentation later.